Table of contents

 However, apartment demand has been sliding and, in general, apartments in Queensland are a higher-risk investment than houses, particularly due to a high supply of apartments that are unsuitable for families or owner-occupiers.

-Brisbane is likely to be one of the best-performing property markets over 2023 and beyond, but while some locations in Brisbane have strong growth potential, the right properties in these locations will make great long-term investments, and certain submarkets should be avoided like the plague.
+While some locations in Brisbane have strong growth potential, the right properties in these locations will make great long-term investments, and certain submarkets should be avoided like the plague.

-And our Metropole Brisbane team has noticed a significant increase in local consumer confidence with many more homebuyers and investors showing interest in a property.
+Our Metropole Brisbane team has noticed a significant increase in local consumer confidence with many more homebuyers and investors showing interest in a property.

 At the same time we are getting more inquiries from interstate investors there we have for many, many years.